bovino/kong-template-with-docker/README.md

 and also here https://github.com/Kong/kong-js-pdk).
 The template is also configured to use the new 2.4.x release of Kong (using 2.4.0-alpine docker image).

+There are two JS plugins here:

+- js-hello: This is an example plugin that add some headers to the response
+- js-body-validation: This is an example plugin that prints body content and perform some validation on it

-This template was designed to work with the [`kong-pongo`](https://github.com/Kong/kong-pongo).
+The Lua plugin contained in this template was designed to work with the [`kong-pongo`](https://github.com/Kong/kong-pongo).

 Please check out this repo `README` files for usage instructions.